matt-paul/martian-robots/README.md

-As a robot, if I receive an instruction to move off the edge of the planet (ie a gridpoint scented by a previous robot), then I must ignore this command, so as to not behave like a lemming.
+As a robot, if I receive an instruction to move off the edge of the planet (ie a gridpoint scented by a previous robot), then I must ignore this command, so as to not behave like an earthly lemming.

-As a robot, I must transmit my final grid position and orientation back to planet earth so that my masters know where I am.
+As a robot, I must transmit my final grid position and orientation back to planet earth so that my ground control knows where I am.
 ```

 ![Jasmine Tests](/images/Jasmine-tests.png)

+## Further Work

+The last feature that I have not had a chance to complete is